michaelradu/michaelradu/README.md

 # Hi there I'm Michael 👋

-### A self learning software engineer who is passionate about exploring new technologies.
+### Self learning Developer and Designer who is passionate about exploring new technologies.

 > If you like me or my work: